Beautifuldog01/AcademicDocumentClassifier_without_AllenNLP/README.md

 Then cd to the directory and run:

 ```
-python main_meta_CNN.py  --batch_size 64 --num_epochs 100 --lr 0.0001 --prior 0.5
+python main_meta_CNN.py  --batch_size 64 --num_epochs 100 --lr 0.0001 --prior 0.5 --seed 42
 ```

 In the file main_meta_CNN.py, you can easily adjust different dataset to experiment by following the instruct below:

 ```
 experiments = [
     "data/pubmed-dse/L50/D000328.D008875.D015658",